Elizabeth's Kitchen Diary

 When it comes time to plate up your meal, simply melt a little butter on a griddle plate or pan and colour the sides of the cooked celeriac cubes.
 Cut the cooked carrots in half lengthwise and grill, cut side down, until heated through.

-Also, when it comes to decorating your dish with a swirl of red wine jus, it’s easier to start with the jus and then add to the plate.
+Also, when it comes to decorating your dish with a swirl of red wine jus, it’s easier to start with the jus and then add the rest of the meal, including your perfectly griddled lamb rump steaks, to the plate.

 Image of lamb rump steaks with red wine jus.